Visiting Phils beat Yankees 11-7 at home to open twin bill

 UP NEXT

-Phillies ace Aaron Nola (0-1) was set to pitch the nightcap while Yankees manager Aaron Boone still hadn’t made a decision.
+Phillies ace RHP Aaron Nola (0-1) was set to pitch the nightcap and RHP Jonathan Loaisiga (1-0) was slated to pitch for the Yankees.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports